spark-web-solutions/spark-cw-fresh/README.txt

 == Installation ==

-1. Upload the `spark-cw-fresh.zip` via Plugins -> Add New
+1. Upload `spark-cw-fresh.zip` via Plugins -> Add New.
+Alternately extract the zip file and upload the `spark-cw-fresh` folder to the `/wp-content/plugins/` directory via FTP.
-   Alternately extract the zip file and upload the `spark-cw-fresh` folder to the `/wp-content/plugins/` directory
+1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Select your preferred language in FRESH -> Settings.